Diversify Your Revenue with Email

 1) Grow your audience by growing your email list.

 When connecting to your audience is more important than ever, the email list is your foot in the door to start building those relationships.
 The more people who see your email, the more opportunities you have to monetize, no matter where you make your money.
 After all, email newsletters don’t just generate clicks and ad revenue for publishers anymore.
-They also drive conversions for publishers who pay the bills by selling products and hosting events.
+They also drive conversions for publishers who pay the bills by selling paid subscriptions or hosting events.

 That’s why, despite the relative lack of attention from tech buyers in the Publishing Executive survey, email list growth is a critical first step towards a successful business model.
 By placing capture widgets in and around their content, publishers can grow their email lists quickly and organically.